UnifiedPush/specifications/definitions.md

 ## Push System

-This is the whole system involved in the delivering of the push message from the application server to the end user application.
+This is the whole system used to deliver the push message from the application server to the end user application.

 ## Application Push Protocol
 Or Application Server Protocol

 This is the protocol the application server use to send push message.
+This is usually either the Provider Receiving Protocol or the Gateway Receiving Protocol.

 ## Provider Receiving Protocol